JOTAMUNOZ/Getting-and-Cleaning-Data-Assigment/README.md

 ### Files

--CodeBook.md : a code book that describes the variables, the data, and clean up process of the data
+- CodeBook.md : a code book that describes the variables, the data, and clean up process of the data

--run_analysis.R:  R code for run the five steps required for this assignment  :
+- run_analysis.R:  R code for run the five steps required for this assignment  :

 Merges the training and the test sets to create one data set.